aktemur/cs321/Deve-3.0/README.md

-This is a simple programming language where we have arithmetic expressions (add, multiply, subtract, divide), names, bindings, conditionals, booleans, etc.
+This is a simple programming language where we have arithmetic expressions (add, multiply, subtract, divide), names, bindings, conditionals, booleans, and functions.

 Grammar: